geografope/vectorial-spatial-formats/README.md

 # **A simple analysis of vector formats of the Geographical Information Systems**

-📁 In this repository, you can find the results of analysis of various vector file formats. 📊 🔍 All analyses were conducted using QGIS and R software. 💻 📈 The results were obtained after the mean of 10 repetitions. 🔢
+📁 In this repository, you can find the results of analysis of various vector file formats. 📊 🔍 All analyses were conducted using QGIS and R software💻.

+📈 The results were obtained after the mean of 10 repetitions. 🔢

 ![](./results_vector_formats.png)